DipHldr/scalable_file_uploader/README.md

 * No external Redis or MinIO installation is required.
 * Internal communication uses container service names, not `localhost`.
 * Persistent storage ensures MinIO data survives container restarts.
+* Performance Note: The system is configured with a Postgres connection pool (max: 20) and optimized for high-ingress metadata handling by keeping database transactions as short as possible (sub-50ms), decoupling them from the long-running binary uploads

 ## Transcoding Pipeline Details